Cool Uses for Ice Cubes All Around the House

 If you’ve recently rearranged the furniture in your living room, you know that heavy pieces can leave ugly indents in your carpet.
 Use ice cubes to remove them.
-Put an ice cube, for example, on the spot where the chair leg stood.
+Put an ice cube on the spot where the chair, sofa or table leg stood.
 Let it melt, then brush up the dent.
-Rub rehab completed.
+Rug rehab completed!

 Help iron out wrinkles

 So your ready-to-wear shirt is full of wrinkles and there’s no time to wash it again.
 Turn on the iron and wrap an ice cube in a soft cloth.
 Rub over the wrinkle just before you iron and the shirt will smooth out.